Best VPN for Brazil (2026): Remote Work Security & Privacy

 Our Testing from Brazil

-Tested from São Paulo and Rio de Janeiro:
+Tested from Sao Paulo and Rio de Janeiro:

-- NordVPN had the fastest Brazilian servers at 720 Mbps and the largest server network in the country
+- NordVPN had the fastest Brazilian servers at 720 Mbps and the largest server network in the country with dedicated Sao Paulo infrastructure

 Internet & VPN Landscape in Brazil